 What Can Consumers Do?

 Individuals who purchased one of the affected models can still safely drive their vehicles until official recall announcements are made to address repairs.
-Since the installed software is likely to result in diminished resale value of vehicles and decrease fuel efficiency and performance once repaired, car owners may have legitimate legal claims against Volkswagen that entitles them to compensation.
+Since the installed software is likely to result in the diminished resale value of vehicles and decrease fuel efficiency and performance once repaired, car owners may have legitimate legal claims against Volkswagen that entitles them to compensation.

-Vehicle owners, dealers and VW stockholders should speak with a product liability attorney, such as those at the Diaz Law Firm, regarding their own lawsuit options against Volkswagon.
+Vehicle owners, dealers, and VW stockholders should speak with a product liability attorney, such as those at the Diaz Law Firm, regarding their own lawsuit options against Volkswagon.
 One thing is certain, as fines, penalties, and lawsuits keep adding up, Volkswagen will be on the hook for billions of dollars as a result of the diesel emissions scandal.